Aspect ratio (aeronautics): Variable aspect ratio

 Aircraft which approach or exceed the speed of sound sometimes incorporate variable-sweep wings.
 These wings give a high aspect ratio when unswept and a low aspect ratio at maximum sweep.

-In subsonic flow, steeply swept and narrow wings are inefficient compared to a high-aspect-ratio wing.
-However, as the flow becomes transonic and then supersonic, the shock wave first generated along the wing's upper surface causes wave drag on the aircraft, and this drag is proportional to the span of the wing.
+At subsonic speeds, swept wings are less efficient than unswept high aspect-ratio wings.
+At transonic and supersonic speeds, shock waves form on the wing surfaces, producing wave drag proportional to the wingspan.
+Longer spans therefore create excessive wave drag at high speeds, making sweep desirable for transonic and supersonic flight.
 Thus a long span, valuable at low speeds, causes excessive drag at transonic and supersonic speeds.

 By varying the sweep the wing can be optimised for the current flight speed.
 However, the extra weight and complexity of a moveable wing mean that such a system is not included in many designs.

 Birds and bats

 The aspect ratios of birds' and bats' wings vary considerably.
 Birds that fly long distances or spend long periods soaring such as albatrosses and eagles often have wings of high aspect ratio.
 By contrast, birds which require good maneuverability, such as the Eurasian sparrowhawk, have wings of low aspect ratio.